precisely/gene-panel-curation/genes/SLC6A4.md

 Sodium-dependent serotonin transporter

 # What does the <gene_symbol> gene do?
 The SLC6A4 gene creates the Sodium-dependent serotonin transporter protein.
-The protein transports serotonin to be recycled.
-This protein is targeted by many antidepressants in the SSRI and Tricyclic classes.
-Variants in this gene can cause 5%-95% loss of serotonin uptake activity, and may cause alcoholism and many mood disorders including obsessive compulsive disorder, depression, and bipolar disorder.
+The protein transports serotonin to be recycled and is targeted by many antidepressants in the SSRI and Tricyclic classes.
+Variants in this gene can cause 5%-95% loss of serotonin uptake activity, and may cause [alcoholism](https://www.ncbi.nlm.nih.gov/pubmed/22355291?dopt=Abstract and [increased susceptibility to CFS](https://www.ncbi.nlm.nih.gov/pubmed/14592408) as well as many [mood disorders](https://www.ncbi.nlm.nih.gov/pubmed/12130784) including [obsessive compulsive disorder,](https://www.ncbi.nlm.nih.gov/pubmed/16642437) [depression,](https://www.ncbi.nlm.nih.gov/pubmed/26979101) and [bipolar disorder.](http://www.uniprot.org/uniprot/P31645#pathology_and_biotech)

 This gene is located on chromosome 17.
 The protein it creates acts in your brain and nervous system.